 There was even somebody who used to start his testimony with “Despite my weaknesses and being not so good; the Lord has blessed me with…(enumerate material things).”

 For a moment, I thought it was good and wonderful that the people here attribute their material things, their work and accomplishments to God.

 Also, there were many instances in the fellowship when nobody stood up to share something.
 So the leader would persuade (“coerce” could be a better term) the congregation by saying, “So, not one of you received any blessing from the Lord this week?”

 I also see how this material understanding of ‘blessing’ being promoted through social media, particularly on Facebook.

 Well, there’s nothing wrong with publishing your new things like fabulous clothes, precious jewelry, delicious foods, staying in posh hotels, five-star dining, places of luxury, latest car models, and much more.

 The social media is one great venue for people to exercise their freedom of expression.

-And who can judge the person’s motivation of sharing his or her ‘blessings’ in Facebook except for God who only knows the heart and mind of men?
+And who can judge the person’s motivation of sharing his or her ‘blessings’ on Facebook except for God, who only knows the hearts and minds of men?